-The films in the In Depth section include an overview, ethical issues and discussion questions, and related resources, while the rest are synopses only.
+The films in the Full Review section include an overview, ethical issues and discussion questions, and related resources, while the rest are synopses only.
 Whether you are a teacher, a student, or a concerned citizen, we hope that these films will stimulate thoughtful and enjoyable debate.
 See you at the movies!

-This is a work in progress and will be updated from time to time.
+This is a work in progress and will be updated from time to time (last updated August 2015).
 We welcome your suggestions and comments.
 Please email Madeleine Lynn.

 In My Lifetime (Documentary, 2011)

 This deeply moving documentary tells the history of atomic weapons and the anti-nuclear movement.
 From Hirohsima and Nagasaki to nuclear tests in Nevada to the START Treaty and other international agreements, this film gives a comprehensive account of these weapons, "the very end point of logic."
 Read more.

 Al Gore explains the science of global warming, describes its present-day effects, and forecasts what the future may hold in store.
 We can reverse this trend, he declares, but we are running out of time.
 Read more.

 So what can a blockbuster movie about a superhero tell us about current American attitudes towards U.S. foreign policy, PTSD, racial stereotypes, the War on Terror, and more?
 Read more.

 As The Island President makes clear, it is impossible to overstate the catastrophic effect global warming will have on the Maldives.
 Read more.